-Through its strategic plan, NAFSA is "committed to establishing internationalization as an essential component of higher education in the U.S." This commitment is realized through all of the following:
+Through its strategic plan, NAFSA encourages and supports global learning and the integration of global perspectives throughout higher education by furthering comprehensive internationalization.
+This commitment is realized through all of the following:

 Annually since 2003, NAFSA has sought out the most innovative and successful U.S. institutions in the field of international education and honored them with the Senator Paul Simon Award for Campus Internationalization.
 An annual report, Internationalizing the Campus: Profiles of Success at Colleges and Universities, features these institutions' exemplary practices and model approaches.